aabadie/riot-course-exercises/riot-lorawan/downlink/README.md

 ## Instructions

-- Reuse [riot-lorawan/lpp](../lpp) application to make LED1 blink
-  when receiving a message from the LoRaWAN network.
+- Reuse [riot-lorawan/lpp](../lpp) application to print a message when receiving a downlink from the LoRaWAN network.
 - Send downlink messages to your node from the TTN network: go to `Devices> [your_device] > Downlinks`
 - **Optional**: Use the TTN MQTT broker to send and receive data from